 Among the ruins and empty lots, street and urban art emerges.
 Coffee shops, museums, restaurants open in reinforced buildings and are shiny, new, and hopeful.
 The new building are modern and sound.
 The Transitional Cardboard Cathedral opened doors in 2015.
 It’s sound enough to endure forces of nature for decades.

 Even as a short term visitor, I feel warmth, welcome, and a slightly slower pace that comes with reemerging present and alive.
 Sometimes the old structures need to perish for the light to shine on what had been long broken, for new creativity to flourish, for the people to reconnect.
-And then the bugs crawl out, the days start getting shorter, and we do it all over again, perhaps with more wisdom and kindness toward each other.
+And then the bugs crawl out, the days start getting longer, and we do it all over again, perhaps with more wisdom and kindness toward each other.